jarviscanada/jarvis_data_eng_NevenHuynh/README.md

 **Stock Quote App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_NevenHuynh/tree/master/core_java/jdbc)]: Created a command-line Java application that allows users to manage a simulated stock portfolio with real-time stock data.
 It utilizes the Alpha Vantage API to fetch live stock information and maintains portfolio data using a PostgreSQL database.
 The app ensures data persistence and retrieval through JDBC.
 The application was dockerized as a Docker image, available on DockerHub.

 **Retail Data Analytics with PySpark** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_NevenHuynh/tree/master/pyspark/notebooks/Retail%20Data%20Analytics%20with%20Pyspark.ipynb)]: Implemented a data analytics notebook for London Gift Shop (LGS), a London-based retailer, to provide a detailed analytical view of the shop's sales data, growth, users.
-Identified trends (e.g. seasonal trends) in customer purchases, allowing the prediction of future demand.
 Utilised Databricks to process the dataset.
 Customers were analysed using the RFM (Recency, Frequency, and Monetary Value) metric and segmented into groups such as 'Loyal Customers' or 'Promising'.

+**Customer Churn Analytics - ELT Pipeline** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_NevenHuynh/tree/master/customer_churn_pipeline/)]: Built an end-to-end ELT pipeline using the Medallion Architecture (bronze, silver, gold layers) in Databricks to analyze customer churn for a multinational European bank.
+Ingested raw CSV data into Delta tables, performed data cleansing and enrichment, and generated aggregated churn insights.

 ## Highlighted Projects